albertosaito/algorithms-and-stuff-JS/README.md

 - Compress a String by counting how many identical chars are sequential.
 Returns that new compressed string only if the length of that result is shorter than the original
--- aaaabbbc = 4a3b1c
+  - aaaabbbc = 4a3b1c
--- abcd = abcd (not 1a1b1c becasue it is longer)
+  - abcd = abcd (not 1a1b1c becasue it is longer)
+  - aaaaaaaab = 8a1b

+## String Permutations
+- Obtain all String permutations. i.e. ABC => ABC, ACB, BAC, BCA, CAB, CBA
+- Recursive
+- Factorial complexity